Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 With the SWOT analysis, you need to, firstly, specify the business objective - in this case the execution and maintenance of internal communications strategy - only then can you proceed to identify internal and external factors, which are favourable and unfavourable to achieving your overall objective.

-Step 2: Define the objectives for your digital marketing strategy
+Step 2: Define your objectives

-Step 3: Define your audience for your digital marketing strategy
+Step 3: Define your message and audience

-Step 6: Assess the delivery of your digital marketing messages
+Step 5: Assess the delivery of your digital marketing messages

 - Who are you targeting and when is best to contact them?